 We started with FAST Racing Neo right after we were done with Nano Assault Neo.
 So this was end of 2012.
 A major challenge was to get on par or even beyond what other racing games on PC,PS4 or XB1 offer visually.
 Those games are done by very large and professional teams (around 30x to 100x times bigger then us).
 Just the sheer amount of geometry you need to produce for that sweet 'Nex Gen' look is insane.
 Not even to mention the nearly impossible task to render that all at 60fps on the Wii U. Anyway, we liked that challenge.
 We feel we do our best work when being challenged.
 You need to find creative ways.

 I think all of your games have been rated either PEGI 3 or PEGI 7 - is this a conscious choice?
-Can you see yours
+Can you see yourself developing games to mature audiences?

 It's a choice we made.
 We want to make games for all audiences.
 We really don't want to make violent games.
 We like to keep our games a little bit abstract.
 Perhaps that is because we got our games education in the 80ties, when every game was abstract because you simply didn't had the graphical possibilities of todays hardware.